 One thing that many people do not know is that Mitsuyo Maeda also competed in catch wrestling tournaments at the beginning of the 20th century.

-In fact, there was some cross-training between judokas and catch wrestlers that took place at this time.
+There was some cross-training between judokas and catch wrestlers that took place at this time.
 Mitsuyo Maeda certainly gave evidence that he adopted certain techniques from this western grappling art.

-This was actually the man who had the famous battle with Helio Gracie and would ultimately defeat him with what we call in BJJ the Kimora.
+This was the man who had the famous battle with Helio Gracie and would ultimately defeat him with what we call in BJJ the Kimora.

 Of course, Masahiko Kimura would have known it as the double wrist lock.
 Many of the grappling styles of the world have more of a history together than many understand.
 BJJ players and catch wrestlers have a lot to learn from each other.